-A. Operation During Power Failure

-- 1. Remove furnace filter(s) to prevent fire hazard. - 2.
-Continue firing the fire with smaller loads, more frequently tended. - 3.
-Use extreme care and vigilance during power failure to keep furnace from overheating, which could cause severe warpage or breakage. - 4.
-The air jacket top and side may be removed to provide more radiant heat to help cool the firebox.
+- A. Operation During Power Failure - 1.
+Remove furnace filter(s) to prevent fire hazard. - 2.
+Close damper plate on draft blower to no more than 1/3 open. - 3.
+Continue firing the fire with smaller loads, more frequently tended.
+Do not fill above bottom of door opening. - 4.
+Use extreme care and vigilance during power failure to keep furnace from overheating, which could cause severe warpage or breakage.

-CAUTION: DO NOT expect the DAKA furnace to keep the house as warm during a power failure as when power is on.
-Do no attempt to increase heat output by opening ash door or fire door.
+CAUTION!
+Do not expect the DAKA furnace to keep the house as warm during a power failure as when power is on.
+Do not attempt to increase heat output by opening ash door or fire door.